 - The employee must have been in the U.S. for at least 3 days after any international travel.
 This is so the government database has time to update.

-- F-1 students will need a SSN Letter of Employment to be completed by the hiring department.
+- F-1 students will need an SSN Letter of Employment to be completed by the hiring department.
 Complete and sign this letter and give it to the student.

 - The student must bring this letter to the Reves Center.
 The Reves Center will then issue a companion DSO letter in 2 business days.

-- With the two letters and his/her visa documents, he/she can obtain an SSN.
+- With the two letters and his/her visa documents, he/she can apply for an SSN at the Social Security Office.

 - Employees in most other visas types (except for J-1 students, who can request this letter from the Reves Center) do not need a special letter of employment to apply but must be authorized for employment in the U.S.